 Time is more valuable than money

-Maybe it’s that I’m older, or have kids now, but time always seems to be in overdrive.
-Working on stuff I love doesn’t help much either.
-It’s easy to loose myself for days/weeks on end solving a technical problem.
+Maybe it’s that I’m older or have kids now, but time always seems to be in overdrive.
+Working on stuff I love doesn’t help much, either.
+It’s easy to lose myself for days/weeks on end to solve a technical problem.
 Working this way isn’t conducive to customer development or a lean startup.
 I am a lot more conscious of time now and have had to formulate a set of techniques for maximizing where and how I spend it.

-I hit the reset button, created this blog using WordPress + a Thesis theme and set it up as a minimum viable product experiment.
-I decided I would write a single post, tweet it, and see what happens.
+I hit the reset button, created this blog using WordPress + a Thesis theme, and set it up as a minimum viable product experiment.
+I decided to write a single post, tweet it, and see what happens.
 I was overwhelmed by the initial response and am grateful to all of you for reading and commenting week after week after that.
-I find that writing helps crystalize my own thinking and brings a level of accountability I never had before which is well worth the effort.
+I find that writing helps crystalize my thinking and brings a level of accountability I never had before, which is well worth the effort.

 The year ahead

 I feel a lot better prepared to navigate the startup journey in 2010 and can more clearly define the milestones for gauging success.
-Passion and determination, while absolutely necessary, are not always enough by themselves.
+Passion and determination, while necessary, are not always enough by themselves.
 I believe these ideas and techniques particularly resonated with me because they apply engineering to marketing problems.
-There are, of course, no guarantees for success but this approach lends itself well to continuous measurement and optimization which is the best my analytical mind can ask for.
+There are, of course, no guarantees for success, but this approach lends itself well to continuous measurement and optimization, which is the best my analytical mind can ask for.

 Whatever happens, I will share the journey with you right here… Thank you.